How to obtain lattices from (f,sigma,delta)-codes via a generalization of Construction A: Introduction

-The idea behind our construction can be viewed as a generalization of the classical construction A for lattices from linear codes and the setup treated in \cite{DO}, or also \cite{OS}, is obtained as the special case where $K/F$ is a cyclic field extension of degree $n$ and the polynomials $f$ used are of the form $f(t)=t^n-c\in \mathcal{O}_F[t;\sigma]$ and two-sided.
+The non-commutative setup treated in \cite{DO, OS} is obtained as the special case where $K/F$ is a cyclic field extension of degree $n$ and $f(t)=t^n-c\in \mathcal{O}_F[t;\sigma]$ is \emph{(right-)invariant}, i.e. satisfy $fR\subset Rf$, which makes $Rf$ a two-sided ideal, and $S_f$ non-commutative, but still associative.

-\cite[Section 5.2, 5.3]{DO} hold analogously in our setup and explain how to use our construction for coset coding, i.e. in space-time block coding, in particular for wiretap coding.
-An additional advantage of using nonassociative algebras for coset coding is the fact that there are several easy conditions available for them to be division.
-The algebras $S_f$ were already successfully employed to systematically build fast-decodable fully diverse space-time block codes in \cite{SP14}, \cite{R13}, \cite{MO13}, see \cite{PS15}.
+The advantage of using nonassociative algebras as we do is the fact that this does not limit our choices of skew polynomials $f$ to those which create two-sided ideals $Rf$.
+This means that we have a much larger choice of lattices we can build.
+Lattices now can be obtained by lifting any cyclic $(f,\sigma,\delta)$-code, moreover, we can also lift $\sigma$-constacyclic codes to lattices (now sitting inside nonassociative algebras).
+Sometimes there exist easy conditions for nonassociative cyclic algebras to be division algebras which is an additional bonus.

-This construction can also be used to assign a (nonassociative) multiplication to lattice codes over number fields, similarly as discussed in \cite{OB} in the associative setting.
-Moreover, classification results on quotients of natural orders as obtained in \cite{OS} in the associative setting, can be canonically generalized as well and lead to another new class of nonassociative rings which can be used for coset coding.
+Our construction A can be used to encode space-time block codes, for coset coding, and in particular for wiretap coding.

-The paper is organized as follows: After collecting both the terminology and the results we need in Section 1, we define natural orders in a Petit algebra algebra $S_f$, $f\in K[t;\sigma,\delta]$ with $f$ monic and irreducible.
-We investigate the quotients of a natural order by some ideals in Section \ref{sec:naturalI} and show that these quotients again are Petit algebras.
-This result is then generalized to natural orders in $S_f$ and their quotients by some ideals when $f\in D[t;\sigma,\delta]$ is a monic irreducible skew polynomial, and $D=(K/F,\rho,c)$ a cyclic division algebra, in Section \ref{sec:naturalII}.
-It can thus be applied to a family of algebras employed successfully when designing fast-decodable space-time block codes.
-In Sections \ref{sec:codes} and \ref{sec:codesII}, we describe a lattice encoding of certain cyclic $(f,\sigma,\delta)$-codes over the finite rings $\mathcal{O}_K/\mathfrak{p}\mathcal{O}_K$, where $\mathfrak{p}$ is a prime ideal in some suitable subring of $\mathcal{O}_K$, and how it can be applied to space-time block codes.
+The paper is organized as follows: After collecting the results we need in Section 1, for monic and irreducible $f\in K[t;\sigma,\delta]$ we define a natural order in $S_f$, and investigate the quotients of a natural order by some ideals in Section \ref{sec:naturalI}.
+These results are then generalized in Section \ref{sec:naturalII} to monic irreducible $f\in D[t;\sigma,\delta]$, where $D=(K/F,\rho,c)$ is a cyclic division algebra.
+In Sections \ref{sec:codes} and \ref{sec:codesII}, we describe a lattice encoding of certain cyclic $(f,\sigma,\delta)$-codes over the finite rings $\mathcal{O}_K/\mathfrak{p}\mathcal{O}_K$, where $\mathfrak{p}$ is a maximal ideal in some suitable subring of $\mathcal{O}_K$, and how it can be applied to space-time block codes.